Topological energy pumping in a quasi-periodically driven four-level system: Results

-We further extend the analysis to the HOTI phase by computing $C_{\rm spin}$, as shown in the inset of Fig. \ref{fig:SCDelta=0}, where the fluctuation clearly signifies the breakdown of the first-order topological invariant.
 To circumvent this issue, we compute the Wannier spectra $\nu_x^{\rm IC}$ using Eq. (\ref{eq:Wlopp}) for the HOTI phase as shown in Fig. \ref{fig:WS=0} \cite{Ghosh21,Ghosh21b,schindler2018higher,Ghosh21c}.
 We find two mid-gap Wannier spectra $\nu_x^{\rm IC}=0.5$ signifying the existence of the corner modes in HOTI phase.
 This suggests the vanishing energy exchange between the drives.
 We also cross-check the continuous Wannier spectra $\nu_x^{\rm IC}$ without any mig-gap eigenvalues with $\Delta=0$ signifying the first-order topological phase, shown as insets in Fig. \ref{fig:WS=0}.
 We conclude that this bulk invariant analysis provides a powerful tool to characterize the energy exchange between the drives.
 This behavior clearly justifies the presence (absence) of the energy pumping for $\Delta =0$ (finite $\Delta$) in the temporal QSHI (HOTI) phases and which is again consistent with the boundary transport characteristics of the spatial QSHI (HOTI) phases.